Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Applications of the main result, Theorem

-Finally, Hypothesis \ref{hyp:spec} follows from analysis in \cite{sagiv2022effective}.
-There, we apply the Fourier transform to the effective Dirac equation above, and find the eigenvalues of its monodromy operator at Fourier momentum: $\xi = (0,0)^{\top}$.
+Finally, Hypothesis \ref{hyp:spec} is satisfied by \cite[Proposition 3.5]{sagiv2022effective}.
+There, we apply the Fourier transform to the effective Dirac equation above and find the eigenvalues of its monodromy operator at Fourier momentum: $\xi = (0,0)^{\top}$.
 By continuity with respect to $\xi$, one can find $g_0$ for a sufficiently small $d_0$ to satisfy Hypothesis \ref{hyp:spec}.
+In the semi-classical regime (which is different from the present paper), wave-packet dynamics near a conical singularity have been studied extensively, see e.g., \cite{cances2021coherent, watson2017wavepackets, watson2018wavepackets}